Anti-Armenian sentiment in Turkey: Incidents of violence against Armenians

 On February 26, 2012, on the anniversary of the Khojaly Massacre, the Atsız Youth led a demonstration took place in Istanbul which contained hate speech and threats towards Armenia and Armenians.
 Chants and slogans during the demonstration include: "You are all Armenian, you are all bastards", "bastards of Hrant [Dink] can not scare us", and "Taksim Square today, Yerevan Tomorrow: We will descend upon you suddenly in the night."

 In November, 2012 the ultra-nationalist ASIM-DER group (founded in 2002) had targeted Armenian schools, churches, foundations and individuals in Turkey as part of an anti-Armenian hate campaign.

 On 23 February 2014, a group of protesters carrying a banner that said, "Long live the Ogun Samasts!
 Down with Hrant Dink!" paraded in front of an Armenian elementary school in Istanbul and then marched in front of the main building of the Agos newspaper, the same location where Hrant Dink was assassinated in 2007.

+On 8 May 2020, an Armenian church in Istanbul was targeted by an arsonist who perceived a connection between Armenians and the spread of COVID-19.

 Armenian genocide denial

 The Iğdır Genocide Memorial and Museum promotes the false view that Armenians committed genocide against Turks, rather than vice versa.

 The Turkish government continues to aggressively deny the Armenian genocide.
 This position has been criticized in a letter from the International Association of Genocide Scholars to – then Turkish Prime Minister, now President – Recep Tayyip Erdoğan.

-In 2004, Belge Films, the film's distributor in Turkey pulled the release of Atom Egoyan's Ararat film, about the Armenian genocide, after receiving threats from the Ülkü Ocakları, an ultra nationalist organization.
+In 2004, Belge Films, the film's distributor in Turkey pulled the release of Atom Egoyan's Ararat film, about the Armenian genocide, after receiving threats from the Grey Wolves, an ultra nationalist organization.
 This organization was behind similar threat campaigns against the Armenian community in the past.
-In 1994, hate mail signed by Ülkü Ocakları was sent to Armenian owned businesses and private homes describing Armenians as 'parasites' and that the massacres of the past will resume.
+In 1994, hate mail signed by the Grey Wolves was sent to Armenian owned businesses and private homes describing Armenians as 'parasites' and that the massacres of the past will resume.
 The letters also concluded by saying: "Do not forget: Turkey belongs only to the Turks.
 We will free Turkey of this exploitation.
 Don’t force us to send you to Yerevan!
 So leave now, before we do!
 Or else, it will boil down, as our Prime Minister (Tansu Çiller.) said, to: ‘either you put an end to it, or else we will.’
 That is a final warning!"

 On 20 February 2015, the Mayor of Bayburt Mete Memis called the deeds of Turkish soldiers who massacred Armenians a hundred years ago "heroism".
-He made a congratulatory statement on the 97th anniversary of Bayburt's sacking, in which its Armenian resident were massacred and exiled as part of the Armenian genocide, claiming that 97 years ago, the Turkish soldiers in Bayburt had "written their name in history for defending the homeland."
+He made a congratulatory statement on the 97th anniversary of Bayburt's sacking, in which its Armenian residents were massacred and exiled as part of the Armenian genocide, claiming that 97 years ago, the Turkish soldiers in Bayburt had "written their name in history for defending the homeland."

 In August 2020 the statue of Komitas in Paris has been vandalized.
 The inscription "it is false" has been written in red ink on the plinth of the Armenian Genocide Memorial.